Senior Architect Resume Format

 5

-Dense paragraphs, inconsistent fonts, or excessive graphic elements impair readability.
-Use clear headings, consistent bullet styles, balanced white space, and a straightforward top-to-bottom flow in your senior architect resume format.
+Dense blocks of text, inconsistent styling, or overly artistic layouts reduce readability.
+Use clear headings, uniform bullet points, sufficient spacing, and a logical flow to optimize your senior architect resume format.

 6